MOARdV/AvionicsSystems/README.md

 ## Where are the Props?

 Converting props to MAS is an easy but repetitive task.
 To help out with it, I've created the [Prop Config](https://github.com/MOARdV/AvionicsSystems/wiki/Prop-Config) tool to automate a good deal of the process.
-The Prop Config tool is released separately from the main MAS distribution - it is not included in the main MAS zip.
-The Prop Config Tool includes the master prop.xml file used to generate the auto-generated props.
+The Prop Config tool is released separately from the main MAS distribution.

-## What about RPM?
+The Prop Config Tool includes the master XML files used to generate most of the props.

-RasterPropMonitor is in maintenance mode.
-I will update RPM so that it is compatible with future KSP releases, but I do not plan to continue developing features for the mod.
-It is far too complex for me to test it adequately by myself in a reasonable time while working on another, substantially similar mod.
-As long as RPM is still in wide use, I will strive to keep it working, but I can not guarantee much beyond that.
+## What about RasterPropMonitor?

-IVAs designed for RPM will still work with RPM.
-Props packs designed for RPM will still work with RPM.
+My development on RasterPropMonitor has stopped.
+I have announced that it is available if another modder wants to pick it up, since I have done nothing with the mod since KSP 1.4.0 came out.

 ## Other questions?